All calculators

 Pilot Readiness Calculator

-Is this store set ready for a 14-day pilot, or should the team fix packet basics first?
+Is this store set ready for a focused pilot, or should the team fix record basics first?

 Inputs